 Like Udemy's website or mobile app, you can search for new courses on the Apple TV App, and even preview videos on the course landing pages.
 You can also see the rating and number of reviews for each course on the television.
 The full reviews that appear on the course landing page at Udemy.com, however, can only be seen on your computer.

-You can purchase courses you like on Apple TV using the credit card information associated with your Apple Pay or iTunes account.
+You can purchase courses you like on Apple TV using the credit card information associated with your Apple Pay or Apple App Store account.
 Please note that Apple’s purchase and refund policies will apply to these transactions.
 For more information regarding this, please click here.

 If you find courses you’re interested in taking, but would like to purchase them at a later date, you can add them to your “Wishlist”.